M-Files/Developer-Portal/UX-Design/index.md

 <article class="block">
 	<img src="engaging.png" alt="Engaging" class="borderless" />
 	<h1>Engaging</h1>
-	<p>A product is "enaging" simply if the user wishes to come back to the application or product to continue using it.
+	<p>A product is "engaging" simply if the user wishes to come back to the application or product to continue using it.
 One of the most important factors is to make onboarding as awesome an experience as possible.
 An engaging product is intuitive and easy to use, whilst fulfilling the purpose it was created for.
 M-Files has been designed to be familiar and to be responsive and easily to use.</p>
 </article>

 <article class="block">